FlopsKa/flopska.github.io/content/2020-11-20-understanding-local-outlier-factor.md

 # Intuition

-The original paper [^Breunig et al.(2000)] introduced LOF as a density-based model.
+The original paper [^Breunig et al.(2000)] introduced the local outlier factor (LOF) as a density-based model.
 Going with the disambiguation from [^Aggarwal(2017)], this means that "the local density of a data point is used to define its outlier score".
 Let's visualize this:

 ![Outliers depend on local density](images/lof/intuition.png)